oss-aspen/8Knot/README.md

 If you have any issues with this process, please create a new issue and we'll address it!

+The config.json file should be at the same level as index.

 Please use the build/run scripts in the /scripts folder to handle the construction of the Docker image and running the Docker container.